neos/doctools/Index.rst

 	This documentation is still incomplete and has rough edges – it's a beta version.
 	While we're working on it, we'd already love to get your feedback!
-Please share your thoughts in the FLOW3 mailing list or the #FLOW3 channel on irc.freenode.net
+Please share your thoughts in the `FLOW3 mailing list <http://lists.typo3.org/cgi-bin/mailman/listinfo/typo3-project-5_0-general>`_ or the #FLOW3 channel on irc.freenode.net

+	Help is always greatly appreciated, read :ref:`ch-contributing` to find out how you can improve FLOW3.

 Quickstart
 ----------

 Get a first overview and a working example within 15 minutes: :doc:`Quickstart
 <Quickstart/Index>`

 .. toctree::